 Opening Hours: 8:30AM – 5:30PM, closes 6PM on weekends.

-How to get there: Take Line 3 of the metro to Western Hill Forest Park Station (西山公园站).
+How to get there: Take Line 3 of the Metro to Western Hill Forest Park Station/西山公园站 (Baidu Map)

 6) Learn about the different ethnicities at Yunnan Nationalities Village (云南民族村)

-Yunnan is home to 26 different minority ethnic groups, each with their own customs, traditions and ways of life.
+Yunnan is home to 26 different minority ethnic groups, each with its own customs, traditions, and ways of life.
 To visit and understand all 26 ethnicities in their respective villages require lots of effort, especially when many are up in the mountains!

 It may seem touristy at first, but do think of this place as an outdoor museum for curious visitors to meet and interact with the friendly locals of different ethnicities, and understand their ways of life at the same time.